Phone: (707) 826-3346

 Jules, E.S.
 1998.
 Habitat fragmentation and demographic change for a common plant: trillium in old-growth forest.
 Ecology 79:1645-1656.

-Erin Alvey, Jenell Jackson, and Elizabeth Wu
+Erin Alvey, Jenell Jackson, Drew Bost, and Laura Morgan

 Jane Cipra, Melissa DeSiervo, David Franklin, Marcus Jones, Helen Kurkjian, Sheilah Lilly,